In this page you find:

 Since most search engines today are automatically using HTTPS it is necessary to enable the HTTPS Proxy.

-The next settings come in form of panels, that can be expanded or collapsed by clicking on the expand or collapse icons to the left of their title.
+The next settings come in form of panels, that can be expanded or collapsed by clicking on the or icons to the left of their title.
 On the far right, a small arrow shows if the contained items are all, none, or partially allowed.
 Those arrows can be clicked to quickly toggle the status of all the contained items.

 The categories to activate for applying the content filter.
 Each category contains additional sub-categories, that can be individually allowed or not.
-An arrow accept means that the (sub-)category is disabled and therefore its items are not used for content filter, while a drop icon means that those items are used to block content.
-A partial icon near the category name shows that only some of the sub-categories within it are used for content filtering.
+An arrow means that the (sub-)category is disabled and therefore its items are not used for content filter, while a icon means that those items are used to block content.
+A icon near the category name shows that only some of the sub-categories within it are used for content filtering.

 Here personalised lists of web pages can be added as always allowed (whitelist), i.e., they will always be served to the clients, or denied (blacklist), i.e., they will never be served to the clients.